mongodb/specifications/source/auth/tests/mongodb-oidc.rst

 We can only test the successful case, by verifying that ``saslStart`` is not called.

-- Clear the cache.
-- Create a client with a request callback that returns a valid token that will not expire soon.
+- Create a client with a request callback that returns a valid token.
 - Set a fail point for ``saslStart`` commands of the form:

 .. code:: javascript